-The Classical Studies faculty, in conjunction with the Honors program, offers a three-week study-abroad course in Greece in early summer every year or every other year.
+The Classical Studies faculty, in conjunction with the Honors program, offers a three-week study-abroad course in Greece in early summer every other year.
 See the CGE Website for more information.

 HON 351: An Odyssey in Greece

 1 academic unit (4 credit hours)